AICoE/elyra-aidevsecops-tutorial/README.md

 <img alt="Use Button to Push Changes" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/UseButtonToPushChanges.png">
 </div>

-2. Insert username and token that to push to the GitHub repo.
+2. Insert your Github account name and your GitHub token to push to the GitHub repo you cloned.

 <div style="text-align:center">
 <img alt="Push Changes with GitHub token" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/PushGitHubToken.png">
 </div>

 Then go to your repo and open a Pull Request.

-### Create GitHub token

-If you don't have a GitHub token, you can create one following GitHub docs: [create GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 ## 6. Create a first release and image of your project